AreaLayer/FireBolt/README.md

 📱 Contact list via Npub or ID
 🪙 Payments via Lightning Network
-⚛️ Coinjoin and Payjoi for privacy
+⚛️ Coinjoin and Payjoin for privacy

 All these additional features are powered by Npub: a collection of software modules and specifications that complements the Bitcoin and Lightning stacks in the building of peer-to-peer applications, specifically to enable decentralized identities and web-of-trust reputation systems.
 You can view our JavaScript-based software development kit which has been used for the Firebolt wallet here.